Why Is There Urobilinogen In My Dog Or Cat’s Urine?

 A small amount of urobilinogen in your dog or cat’s urine is normal.

 Anytime the level of bilirubin being sent to your pet’s intestine is elevated, increased amounts of urobilinogen will appear in its urine as well.
-You can go to my explanation of the causes of increased increased blood bilirubin levels here.
+You can go to my explanation of the causes of increased blood bilirubin levels here.

 Health issues that cause large amounts of your pet’s red blood cells to be destroyed while in circulation liberate hemoglobin and result in high blood bilirubin that eventually causes elevated urobilinogen levels in its urine as well.